BLOG BIZ | ADVOCACY

 So what can you do to become part of the movement?

-- Empathize: I think the most important thing any of us can do, is to check our assumptions at the door.
+- Empathize: The most important thing any of us can do, is to check our assumptions at the door.
 It’s wrong to assume people with disabilities have no value or worse yet, no skills or aspirations.

 - Embrace: Opening your world to include people with disabilities by volunteering for organizations that support the disability community is a win-win.
 The organization and the people it supports will benefit from the gift of your time.
 You will increase your knowledge and build relationships with people who will expand your heart.